 Primary plan/secondary plan.
-The Order of benefit determination rules determine whether this plan is a primary plan or secondary plan when the person has health care coverage under more than one plan.
+The Order of benefit determination rules state whether this plan is a primary plan or secondary plan as to another plan covering the person.

-When this plan is primary, it determines payment for its benefits first before those of any other plan without considering any other plan's benefits.
+When this plan is a primary plan, its benefits are determined before those of the other plan and without considering the other plan's benefits.

-When this plan is secondary, it determines its benefits after those of another plan and may reduce the benefits it pays so that all plan benefits do not exceed 100 percent of the total allowable expense.
+When this plan is a secondary plan, its benefits are determined after those of the other plan and may be reduced because of the other plan's benefits.